How Many Eigenvalues of a Random Symmetric Tensor are Real?: Preliminaries

 \subsection{Special functions}

-Throughout the article a collection of special function appears.
+Throughout the article we use a collection of special function.
 We present them in this subsection.
-The \emph{Pochhammer polynomials} \cite[18:3:1]{atlas} are defined by $(x)_n:=x(x+1)\ldots (x+n-1)$ where $n$ is a positive integer, and $(x)_0:=1$. \emph{Kummer's confluent hypergeometric function} \cite[Sec.
+The \emph{Pochhammer polynomials} \cite[18:3:1]{atlas} are defined by $(x)_n:=x(x+1)\cdots (x+n-1),$ where $n$ is a positive integer.
+If $n=0$, the definition is $(x)_0:=1$. \emph{Kummer's confluent hypergeometric function} \cite[Sec.
 47]{atlas} is defined as

 and \emph{Gauss' hypergeometric function} \cite[Sec.
 60]{atlas} is defined as